La Paz: History

 This area had been the site of an Inca city on a major trading route.

-Although the Spanish conquistadors entered the area in 1535, they did not found La Paz until 1548.
+Although the Spanish conquistadors entered the area in 1535, they did not find La Paz until 1548.
 Originally it was to be at the site of the Native American settlement, Laja.
 The town site was moved a few days later to its present location in the valley of Chuquiago, which is more clement.

 Control over the former Inca lands had been entrusted to Pedro de la Gasca by the Spanish king (and Holy Roman Emperor) Emperor Charles V. Gasca commanded Alonso de Mendoza to found a new city commemorating the end of the civil wars in Peru; the city of La Paz was founded on 20 October 1548, by Alonzo de Mendoza, with Juan de Vargas appointed as its first mayor.

 In 1549, Juan Gutierrez Paniagua was commanded to design an urban plan that would designate sites for public areas, plazas, official buildings, and a cathedral.
 These were meant to express the ideals and relationships of Spanish colonial society.
 La Plaza de los Españoles, which is known today as the Plaza Murillo, was chosen as the location for government buildings as well as the Metropolitan Cathedral.